Skip to content

 Students will then complete 12 modules, including two project modules.

 You’ll typically spend eight weeks per module, with the modules grouped into three carousels, allowing you to take the modules within each carousel in any order.
-You will usually complete all of the foundational modules in Carousel 1 before progressing to Carousel 2 and 3.
+You will complete all of the modules on the Foundation Carousel before progressing to the Development and Advanced carousels.

 Global Health Systems and Challenges